 The most frequent content words used in responses to the third question about feelings in taking part in PB are shown in Table 4.
 The sample quotations illustrate the consistent positivity in the responses.
-This is confirmed by looking at the collocates of $\frac{2}{3}$ (feel).
+This is confirmed by looking at the collocates of §\$\textit{s}n\$ (feel).
 The most frequent collocates are good, happy and proud, while the strongest collocates (measured by Mutual Information (a measure of strength of collocation) are impressed, excited and honored.
+The only clear difference in frequency of word usage between the various groups of respondents is that the students, the least empowered group, was most likely to use 'participate'.
 Overall, 92% of responses show positive feelings towards being asked to participate in PB.
 Typical responses to the question about feelings towards PB include: